This post contains affiliate links. Please see our disclosure policy.

 Apple slices and half eaten cupcakes on a white plate.

-Like most everything I prefer to eat my desserts within the first two days of making them for the best flavor and texture.
-Frosted and unfrosted cupcakes can be stored at room temperature for 5-7 days.
+Room Temp: Frosted and unfrosted cupcakes can be stored at room temperature in an airtight container for 5-7 days.
 Refrigerating them can cause a more dense texture to the cake crumb.

 Apple Cupcakes